How to Deposit or Withdraw Money at Any Credit Union

 Sometimes it’s not convenient to go to your credit union’s branch.
 Shared branching helps you in numerous situations:

 - If you’ve moved or are traveling: There’s most likely a credit union branch nearby.
 CU Service Centers exist nationwide, in large and small communities.
 There’s no need to rush to a credit union before you leave town—you can probably do whatever you need wherever you’re going (assuming you’re staying in the United States).

-- If your schedule isn’t banking-hours compatible: There’s a good chance that you can find a credit union with more suitable hours.
+- If your schedule isn’t banking-hours compatible: There’s a good chance you can find a credit union with more suitable hours.
 Different credit unions serve different customer bases, which may consist of people in jobs with rigid schedules.
 You can benefit from any credit union’s operating hours regardless of your profession or credit union membership.